awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/flexible-payment-scheduler.md

 **Note**
 You can't modify the payment schedule on a private offer that has been extended to and subscribed by a buyer\.
 To make changes, you must create a new offer\.

-## Reporting for Flexible Payment Scheduler<a name="fps-reporting"></a>
+## Reporting for flexible payment scheduler<a name="fps-reporting"></a>

-Reporting for private offers with flexible payment schedules is in the [Section 4: Contracts with Flexible Payment Schedule](monthly-billed-revenue-report.md#section-4-contracts-with-flexible-payments), of the monthly billed revenue report\.
+Reporting for private offers with flexible payment schedules is in the [Section 4: Contracts with flexible payment schedule](monthly-billed-revenue-report.md#section-4-contracts-with-flexible-payments), of the monthly billed revenue report\.